 Absences will negatively affect the student's modular, quarter/term grade.
-Absences equal to or in excess of 10% of any module, quarter/term will require the student to be placed on Attendance Probation.
-The student would remain on probation until the end of their current module/term provided the student remains in compliance with the terms of his/her probation.
+Absences equal to or more than 10% of any module, quarter/term will require the student to be placed on Attendance Probation.
+The student would remain on probation until the end of their current module/term provided the student remains in compliance with the terms of his/herprobation.